Linda061/dev-diary/README.md

 ## About Me
- Hello My name is Linda Hashash.
+ Hi, My name is Linda Hashash.
 I'm working on this project to develop my skills while learning full stack programming.

  ## What I discovered regarding Markdown
  I gained knowledge about formatting content using code blocks, lists, links, bold, italics, and headings.